 How are the applications assessed?

-Shortlisted candidates ONLY will be contacted for interview by Monday 28 October 2019.
-Interviews will be conducted in the first week of November 2020, taking social distancing protocols into consideration.
+Shortlisted candidates ONLY will be contacted for interview by Monday 26 October 2020.
+Virtual interviews will be conducted in the first week of November 2020, taking social distancing protocols into consideration.

 TO APPLY, EMAIL: firstname.lastname@example.org (with Cassirer Welz Award 2020 as the subject heading)